 It was October of 1781.
 US forces had recently defeated the British in Yorktown.
 The win was a turning point in the Revolutionary War.
 Though it would be nearly two more years until the US claimed victory, many were beginning to see how the war would end bringing a close to more than 8 years of bloody battle.

-The coin, however, would serve as more than a reminder of the American’s bravery.
+The Libertas coin, however, would serve as more than a reminder of the Americans’ bravery in the Revolutionary War.
 It would also pay respect to the French.
 Franklin wanted to draw attention to French support and the resources they offered which were indispensable in the American’s effort to win the war.
 Their help likely shortened the length of the Revolutionary War.
 As the American envoy to the court of Louis XVI, Ben Franklin was keenly aware of the power of such a steadfast ally.

 By the late 1950s renewed interest in the coins prompted the French mint to locate the long unused Libertas Americana dies.
 French officials found them, however, they were heavily corroded.
 It was not until 1975 when a private numismatic brokered a deal to have the Paris Mint issue restrikes in a larger size.